 Enabling jumbo frame support on a virtual machine requires an enhanced VMXNET adapter for that virtual machine.

-- Locate the virtual machine in the vSphere Web Client.
+- Locate the virtual machine in the vSphere Client.

-- Select a data center, folder, cluster, resource pool, or host and click the Related Objects tab.
+- Select a data center, folder, cluster, resource pool, or host and click the VMs tab.

-- Click Virtual Machines and select the virtual machine from the list.
+- Click Virtual Machines and click the virtual machine from the list.

-- Click the Virtual Hardware section, and expand the network adapter section.
+- Expand the Network adapter section.
 Record the network settings and MAC address that the network adapter is using.

-- Click Remove to remove the network adapter from the virtual machine.
+- Click the times-circle button to remove the network adapter from the virtual machine.

-- From the New device drop-down menu, select Network and click Add.
+- From the Add new device drop-down menu, select Network Adapter.

 - From the Adapter Type drop-down menu, select VMXNET 2 (Enhanced) or VMXNET 3.